gajus/eslint-plugin-jsdoc/.README/README.md

 Rules may, as per the [ESLint user guide](https://eslint.org/docs/user-guide/configuring), have their own individual options.
 In `eslint-plugin-jsdoc`, a few options, such as, `exemptedBy` and `contexts`, may be used across different rules.

-`eslint-plugin-jsdoc` options, if present, are in the form of an object supplied as the second argument in an array after the error level.
+`eslint-plugin-jsdoc` options, if present, are generally in the form of an object supplied as the second argument in an array after the error level (any exceptions to this format are explained within that rule's docs).

 ```js
 // `.eslintrc.js`